eimarin/nd0821-c3-starter-code/localremote/README.md

 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # setup
-## Running pytest action base on this webpage link:
+## Running pytest action base on this webpage:

 https://thiagolopessilva.medium.com/running-unit-testing-on-github-action-using-pytest-61653d993c9c
 # Instrucions